jim-franklin/CS50-Final-Project/README.md

 ---
 ## Usage
-### To create a letter:
+### To generate template for letter:

 - `python project.py letter to <company name>`
-  - This creates a template for a Word document with the address of the specified company.
+  - This generates a Docx template with the address of the specified company.
   - If the specified company is not in the database, the user will be required to input the address of that company to be stored in the database.

 ### To save an address: